TurboWarp/docs/docs/development/extensions/assorted-apis.md

 <ExtensionCode title="terminal">{require("!raw-loader!@site/static/example-extensions/terminal.js")}</ExtensionCode>

+## Translations
+Use the `Scratch.translate()` API to translate text for use in block text and extension names.
+This is NOT the same as the Translate extension from Scratch; `Scratch.translate()` does not use the Internet and exclusively uses man-made translations.

+`Scratch.translate()` is not intended for translating user input and will leave most user-generated text untranslated.

+If you want to help translate text from your extension, [click here](https://docs.turbowarp.org/translate).

 ## Next steps

 Next, let's see [how to make blocks like "when I receive" or "when timer greater than".](./hats)